Warriors of Might and Magic

 Warriors of Might and Magic is an action role-playing game developed and released by The 3DO Company for the PlayStation and Game Boy Color in 2000, and for PlayStation 2 in 2001.
 The three versions, although they all follow a similar storyline, are unique, especially the GBC version which is presented in 2D instead of 3D and has an almost completely different story.
 Each version of the game centers around the protagonist Alleron, who is wrongfully accused of committing necromancy by the Grand Inquisitor, and is exiled as a result.
 He is forced to wear the Mask of the Accused as a punishment for his crimes, which acts as a magnet to monsters.
-It is difficult to determine when the events of Warriors of Might take place in the Might and Magic timeline.
+It is difficult to determine when the events of Warriors of Might and Magic take place in the Might and Magic timeline.
 However, it's speculated that it takes place in between Heroes of Might and Magic III and Heroes of Might and Magic IV.